diegogb-08/diegogb-08/README.md

 ## I'm a Developer and a Learner!!

-- 🌱 I’m currently learning everything 🤣
+- 🔭 I'm currently looking for a new job opportunity as a web developer
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute with some Open Source projects and start my own
 - ⚡ Fun fact: I love climbing outdoors and acro yoga